what helps constipation from antibiotics

 What helps constipation from antibiotics often comes down to hydrating and getting your electrolytes in as well.
 Dehydration can also contribute to constipation, and antibiotics may increase your risk of becoming dehydrated.
 Don’t feel bad about not minding hydration though; according to the National Institute of Health, up to 75% of Americans are chronically dehydrated!

-Make sure you’re drinking plenty of water throughout the day to keep your body hydrated.
-Additionally, consider adding electrolyte-rich drinks or foods to your diet, especially if you’re experiencing diarrhea along with constipation.
+Ensure you drink plenty of water throughout the day to keep your body hydrated.
+Additionally, consider adding electrolyte-rich drinks or foods to your diet, especially if you’re experiencing diarrhea and constipation.
 Electrolytes help maintain proper muscle function, including the muscles responsible for moving stool through your digestive tract.

 1. Fiber-Rich Foods